Mozart201221/ComplexQuestSystem/README.md

 9. Adding a target search zone by radius and location to the mini-map.
 NPC designation with a question mark.
 Basic NPC Movement (in MasterNPC with moveTo)
 10. The logic for creating animation for the menu and target closing logic
 11. Quest log design
+12. Creation of a description of goals and completion of the design of the quest journal